AuthorCarpentry/executable-documents-rstudio/01-markdown.md

 7. Create multiple links to content elsewhere by placing each link text in square brackets \[\] followed by the link address in round parentheses \(\).
 Don't forget to include http:// or https:// at the beginning of the link address.

-There is also one link that connects to another location within the document...can you find that one and see how this kind of link is marked up?

 8. Create one inline image by adding an exclamation mark \! in the text, then placing the image name  in square brackets \[\] followed by the image file address in round parentheses \(\).
 (TIP: Make sure there is no space between the text in brackets and the address in parentheses!)